python-poetry/poetry/docs/docs/index.md

 #### Installing with `pipx`

-Using [`pipx`](https://github.com/cs01/pipx) to install Poetry is also possible. [pipx] is used to install Python CLI applications globally while still isolating them in virtual environments.
-This allows for clean upgrades and uninstalls. pipx supports Python 3.6 and later.
-If using an earlier version of Python, consider [pipsi](https://github.com/mitsuhiko/pipsi).
+Using [`pipx`](https://github.com/cs01/pipx) to install Poetry is also possible. `pipx` is used to install Python CLI applications globally while still isolating them in virtual environments.
+This allows for clean upgrades and uninstalls. `pipx` supports Python 3.6 and later.
+If using an earlier version of Python, consider [`pipsi`](https://github.com/mitsuhiko/pipsi).

 ```bash
 pipx install poetry